Table of Contents

 Vaccination Certificates

-While not always required, carrying a vaccination certificate is recommended, especially if traveling from regions with disease risks.
+While vaccinations are not always mandatory, carrying a vaccination certificate is advisable, particularly if traveling from areas with health risks.
 Recommended vaccinations include:

 - Hepatitis A and B